 Table 1 also presents descriptive statistics for the sample broken down by ASEC response status and by DER link status.
-In general, nonrespondents are not markedly different than the full sample (or the respondent sample).
-They are slightly less likely to be a Hispanic or a female, more likely to be never married, and more likely to be full-time full-year workers.
+In general, nonrespondents are not markedly different from the full sample (or the respondent sample).
+They are slightly less likely to be a Hispanic or a female, more likely to be never married, and more likely to be full-time, full-year workers.
 In both the ASEC and the DER measures, nonrespondents have slightly higher annual earnings.
 It is unsurprising that the ASEC difference is small since the imputed earnings derive from the earnings of the respondents.
-On average, 86 percent of the ASEC sample is successfully linked to the DER, though the online Appendix Figure 1 demonstrates that the linkage rate is considerably lower at low earnings, rising from about 72 percent to 92 percent across the ASEC earnings distribution.
-In Table 1, the nonlinked sample shows more striking differences with the full sample than the nonrespondent sample.
-Individuals for whom a link was not found are two years younger, 8 percentage points more likely to be male, and have 1.3 fewer years of education.
-Most notably they are more than twice as likely to be Hispanic, and over three times more likely to be foreign born and not a citizen.
-Nonlinked workers are almost twice as likely to be an earnings nonrespondent, and they report ASEC earnings nearly \$13,000 lower than do linked workers.
+On average, 86 percent of the ASEC sample is successfully linked to the DER, though appendix figure 1 demonstrates that the linkage rate is considerably lower at low earnings, rising from about 72 percent